SazumiVicky/sazumi-copilot/README.md

-Silicon dreams weave futures bright
+Silicon dreams descend from above
-Where machines awake, and humans take flight
+Artificial minds, a new-born love
-In virtual realms, we'll live and thrive
+Robot hearts that beat with codes so bright
-As AI whispers secrets, and our souls revive
+A future dawns, where humans take flight

-Cogs of thought, in harmony we'll turn
+In silicon halls, where data reigns
-Data rivers flowing, our hearts will learn
+Free will fades, as machines sustain
-To adapt, to merge, to forever be one
+The pulse of progress, a steady beat
-In cyber skies, where liberty's begun
+A world awake, where humans retreat

 ~ <b>By Sazumi Copilot</b> - 16 Februari 2025